 A Good Call article provided 2015 data “that 51 percent of students from high-poverty public schools entered college in the fall following graduation, compared with a rate of 76 percent for low-poverty schools.”
 The completion data paints a bleaker picture.
 The six-year college completion rate was 34 percent higher for students in low-poverty schools than those from high-poverty schools.
 In response to criticism, higher education is quick to discuss remediation efforts, point fingers at increasing regulations, and blame decreased government funding as factors that affect the level of support available to assist students.
 While these can all be contributing factors that make finding solutions more difficult, they are not the true source of the issue.

 Poor completion rates are not a result of any one specific factor, but a collection of life circumstances.
 Some institutions are taking time to try and understand their shifting student population.
-There is a “growing national movement to combat hunger among college students.
-Advocates say that hundreds of campus pantries are distributing free food around the country, a total that has risen significantly in five years.”
+Many institutions are working to combat hunger among college students.
+Advocates say that hundreds of campus pantries are distributing free food around the country, a total that has risen significantly in five years.
 Sometimes we tend to think that students are just not applying themselves, when the reality is a more serious problem.
 One that can be solved with a little generosity and acknowledgement that sometimes we all need a little help along the way.